 This helps me distribute the batter more evenly so the last cupcake has just as much batter at the first.
 I hate when you get to the end and realize you don’t have enough batter left.

-Traditionally, you frost red velvet cupcakes with cream cheese frosting.
+Traditionally you frost red velvet cupcakes with cream cheese frosting.

 Don’t want to use cream cheese?
 Check out my full list of small batch frosting recipes to mix and match.

-How To Store Cupcakes
+How To Store Homemade Red Velvet Cupcakes

 Let sit at room temperature for about 15-30 minutes before serving to get rid of the chill.